jagregory/abrash-zen-of-asm/src/chapter-07.md

 The important point in the above code is that we created a temporary memory variable on the stack as we needed it; then, when the call was over, we simply popped the variable back into DX, and its space on the stack was freed up for other use.
 The code is compact, and not a single byte of memory storage had to be reserved permanently.

 Compact code without the need for permanent memory space is the hallmark of stack-based code.
 It's often possible to write amazingly complex code without using *mod-reg-rm* addressing or named variables simply by pushing and popping registers.
-The code tends to be compact because `push reg16` and `pop reg16` are each only 1 byte long. `push reg16` and `pop reg16` are so compact because they don't need to support the complex memory-addressing options of *mod-reg-rm* addressing; there are only 8 possible register operands, and each instruction can only address one location, by way of the stack pointer, at any one time. (`push mem16` and `pop mem16` are *mod-reg-rm* instructions, and so they're 2-4 bytes long; `push reg16` and `pop reg16`, and `push segreg` and `pop segreg` as well, are special, shorter forms of `push` and `pop`.)
+The code tends to be compact because `push reg16`{.nasm} and `pop reg16`{.nasm} are each only 1 byte long. `push reg16`{.nasm} and `pop reg16`{.nasm} are so compact because they don't need to support the complex memory-addressing options of *mod-reg-rm* addressing; there are only 8 possible register operands, and each instruction can only address one location, by way of the stack pointer, at any one time. (`push mem16`{.nasm} and `pop mem16`{.nasm} are *mod-reg-rm* instructions, and so they're 2-4 bytes long; `push reg16`{.nasm} and `pop reg16`{.nasm}, and `push segreg`{.nasm} and `pop segreg`{.nasm} as well, are special, shorter forms of `push`{.nasm} and `pop`{.nasm}.)

 For once, though, shorter isn't necessarily better.
-You see, `push` and `pop` are memory-accessing instructions, and although they don't require EA calculation time, they're still slow -like all instructions that access memory. `push` and `pop` are fast considering that they are word-sized memory-accessing instructions -`push` takes 15 cycles, `pop` takes just 12 — and they make for good prefetching, since only 3 memory accesses (including instruction fetches) are performed during an official execution time of 12 to 15 cycles.
+You see, `push`{.nasm} and `pop`{.nasm} are memory-accessing instructions, and although they don't require EA calculation time, they're still slow -like all instructions that access memory. `push`{.nasm} and `pop`{.nasm} are fast considering that they are word-sized memory-accessing instructions -`push`{.nasm} takes 15 cycles, `pop`{.nasm} takes just 12 — and they make for good prefetching, since only 3 memory accesses (including instruction fetches) are performed during an official execution time of 12 to 15 cycles.
 Nonetheless, they're clearly slower than register-only instructions.
 This is basically the same case we studied when we looked into copying segments; it's faster but takes more bytes and requires a free register to preserve a register by copying it to another register:

 ```nasm
 mov   dx,ax